bacathey/b-rad-coin/README.md

 # B-Rad Coin Full Node Wallet

-This is a learning application, written in React/Rust/Tauri, that is an implmentation of a BitCoin-like blockchain, wallet and network.
+This is a learning application, written in React/Rust/Tauri, that is an implementation of a BitCoin-like blockchain, wallet and network.

 ## Recommended IDE Setup